Continuing Professional Development

 • All staff are actively encouraged to pursue professional learning/qualifications, for example National Professional Qualifications.
 The Trust uses its apprenticeship levy to access funding for courses such as MAs.

-• Network meetings and Trust twilight INSETs provide additional opportunities for staff to reflect and share best practice; for example, moderation activities or subject planning meetings.
+• Communities of Practice (Network) meetings and Trust twilight INSETs provide additional opportunities for staff to reflect and share best practice; for example, moderation activities or subject planning meetings.

 • Outside experts are commissioned to provide extra support and ensure the Trust remains outward-facing.
 They conduct external reviews as requested, providing both external critique and challenge, as well as new ideas.